Petite – Underarm 102.75cm. Length 53cm.

 For further information, please check our PURCHASE INFORMATION page.

 This is a stranded colour design made in Alice Starmore Hebridean 2 Ply with full instructions for knitting in the round with steeks at all openings.
-Fully illustrated descriptions of the stranded colour method of knitting can be found in Alice Starmore's Book of Fair Isle Knitting, which is available from our Books section.
+Visit our Video Tutorials section for tutorials on a variety of knitting techniques to help you with your projects.

 The knitted measurements given are of the finished design when it has been knitted with the tension stated in the pattern instructions.